-At the 1922 meeting, the completed Constitution and Bylaws of The National Society of Denture Prosthetists was presented to the membership.
-It was a concise document and each committee was named with related functions described.
+At the 1922 meeting, the completed Constitution and Bylaws of The National Society of Denture Prosthetists (NSDP) was presented to the membership.
+It was a concise document that included each committee with related functions described.
 The programs of the early meetings were composed of essays, discussions, demonstrations, and clinical participation.
 During that era members came to the place of meeting by train.
-Many brought their own patients.
-Most meetings were two weeks long.
+Many brought their own patients, and most meetings were two weeks long.
 They began in the early morning, lasted throughout the day, and into the night.
 In 1923, after a lengthy and heated discussion, it was decided to have an essayist present the subject of removable partial dentures on the following year's program.

 Annual Meetings are currently four to five days in duration and held in the month of May.
 Scientific Programs are open to all interested dentists as invited guests of an Academy member or the Executive Council.
 Scientific Programs consist of scholarly essays with critical analyses or reviewed discussions, poster presentations to encourage new ideas and talents and workshops designed to address impending scientific or educational needs of the dental community.
 Scientific programs comprise leading-edge technologies and current trends in scientific research.
 Recent programs have stressed evidence-based dentistry whereby scientific research rigor is applied to clinical dentistry.
 Essayists are encouraged to submit their paper for publication in the Journal of Prosthetic Dentistry, the official journal of the Academy.

 The Academy had been responsible for initiating many prosthodontic documents.
 The Academy is one of the three organizations that founded the Journal of Prosthetic Dentistry in 1951.
-The Academy continues to maintain the Glossary of Prosthodontic Terms, which is in its 7th Edition and is accepted worldwide as the leading source of prosthodontic terminology.
-Other prosthodontic organizations are periodically encouraged to submit new terms and definitions to the Nomenclature Committee for revisions of the Glossary.
-While no longer published, Principles, Practices and Concepts in Prosthodontics, is a document outlining generally accepted ideas, methods and techniques in the clinical practice of prosthodontics and became a valuable parameters of care reference of its time.
+The Academy continues to maintain the Glossary of Prosthodontic Terms, which is in its 9th Edition and is accepted worldwide as the leading source of prosthodontic terminology.
+Other prosthodontic organizations are encouraged to submit new terms and definitions to the Nomenclature Committee for revisions of the Glossary.
+The Principles, Practices and Concepts in Prosthodontics documents were developed as a consensus-based precept of ideas, methods, and techniques in the clinical practice of prosthodontics and became a valuable parameters of care reference of its time.

-In 1993, the Academy celebrated its 75th Anniversary in Vancouver, British Columbia and remains the oldest prosthodontic organization in existence.
+In 1993, the Academy celebrated its 75th Anniversary in Vancouver, British Columbia with Dr. Brien Lang as President.
 The Academy revisited its mission, goals and objectives at a special meeting in Crystal City, Virginia in 1995.
 New goals were identified, which included maintaining and improving recognition for the scientific program, facilitating and nurturing leadership, achieve acknowledgement for the outreach-community service program, impacting the manner in which prosthodontic service is delivered to the public, and providing the opportunity for the introduction of innovative technology with the provision of adequate resources to achieve these goals.
 Academy fellows Sree Koka and Neal Garrett along with Academy faculty developed the ongoing Future Leaders in Prosthodontic programs to identify young prosthodontists and further their leadership skills development.